 Q: Should I Have a Cover Letter at All?

-“I always look at them, but after the resume.
-Not first – if the resume is a pass, I don’t go to the cover letter.”
+- “I always look at them, but after the resume.
+If the resume is a pass, I don’t go to the cover letter.”

 So, there you have it: an unscientific study on whether someone is even looking at your cover letter.
 The majority consensus was that cover letters can help in some situations, but only if you’re using them in the right way.
 Otherwise, they might be the fastest way to get screened out.

 Q: If I Have One, Where Can (And Should) I Send It?

 When a candidate asks about whether they should send in a cover letter, we typically tell them not to bother unless it matters in the context.
 If the application asks for one, definitely follow the instructions.
 If it doesn’t, only write one if you know enough about the role or company to make it specific.
 For Boly:Welch, since candidates are being considered for multiple roles, it doesn’t make a lot of sense, unless it can illuminate something in somebody’s background that isn’t reflected in their resume.

 Our recruiters had even stronger opinions about how to present a cover letter for best effect.
 Pretty consistent themes across our office:

 - For email applications, if you decide against a cover letter, try not to send your resume in without any kind of note.
 Feel free to write a paragraph or two to explain anything you feel you need to explain (relocation, gaps, experience equivalents) or to simply say hello and provide preferred contact information.
 Don’t paste a copy of your cover letter in this section if you’re already attaching it as a separate document.